Health & Wellness Services.

 • Adjustment Issues

-Confidential counseling is provided under the supervision of a licensed clinician and Intern Associates in a safe environment.
+Confidential counseling is provided under the supervision of a licensed clinician in a safe environment.
 Services may be requested through Student Health and Wellness Services (SC-124) or by calling (408) 270-6480.

 Care Management serves students by coordinating prevention, intervention, and support services across campus and community to assist students facing crises, life problems, and other barriers that may impede their personal and academic stability and success.